shilpgohil/LLM-FAQ-Assistant/README.md

 Feel free to fork the repository and submit pull requests if you'd like to contribute.
 Please make sure your contributions follow the project's coding style and include tests where applicable.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License ..see the [LICENSE.md](LICENSE.md) file for details.